Brockway Glass Company: “B in a circle” mark on glass bottles

 Owens-Brockway Glass Container, Inc., is presently (2024) a subsidiary of Owens-Illinois, Inc., with O-I corporation headquarters, formerly based in Toledo, now based in Perrysburg, Ohio (since 2006).

-NOTE: There is uncertainty on what year the “B in a circle” mark was phased out on bottle molds.
-Although I had previously written on this webpage that the mark was phased out around 1988, we now know that soda bottles with the “B in a circle” and bearing later date codes (such as “90” for 1990) are out there.
-So I can’t say for sure when the molds were re-tooled to carry the “I inside an O” trademark then in use on Owens-Illinois bottles.
+NOTE: Just as there is confusion on the first year of use, there is some uncertainty on what year the “B in a circle” mark was actually phased out on bottle molds!
+Although I had previously written on this webpage that the mark was phased out around 1988, we now know that soda bottles with the “B in a circle” bearing later date codes (such as “90” for 1990) are out there.
+So I can’t say for sure when all the molds were retooled to carry the “I inside an O” trademark in use on Owens-Illinois bottles.
 Bill Lockhart, in his article on Brockway, indicates the mark may have remained in use on bottles up until around the year 2000.
 If any readers have information on the year that the “B in a circle” mark was discontinued on bottles made by Brockway / Owens-Brockway, please let us know!

 Many of the former Brockway Glass container plants are still in operation, under the Owens-Brockway Containers Inc. name or “O-I, Inc”.
 (For more information, please see my webpage that pictures Owens-Illinois Glass Company marks).